acorn-io/acorn-oss-workshop/profiles.md

 acorn run -n vote --update --profile test .
 ```

 We only used the *voteui* container to illustrate the usage of args / profile but we could have used other stateless containers in the same way.
+Also, we only specified a simple args (a string) but more complex structure could be used as well.

 Note: you can find more information about Arguments and Profiles in [the official documentation](https://docs.acorn.io/authoring/args-and-profiles)